olivia-russell/plant-shop/README.md

 # plant-shop
-Creating a plant shop project to learn flask
+Creating a plant shop project to learn flask - WIP